The New Orleans Saints are familiar with strong emotions as they walk off the field at Bank of America Stadium.

 - 3rd & 12: Shough deep left to Johnson, +30TD

-In five instances of 3rd & 6 or longer, the Saints were 5-for-5 for 169 yards and two TDs.
-The lone failure to convert was a 3rd and 17 that came up just shy.
+In five instances of 3rd & 6 or longer the Saints went 5-for-5 passing for 169 yards and two TDs.
+The lone failure to convert was a 3rd and 17 that came up 2 yards shy.
 That kind of speaks for itself, doesn't it?

 “Definitely was ... some really good moments there because of that [composure]," Kellen Moore said.
 "I thought playing in the pocket, stepping up, stepping up, finding the guys downfield.
-I thought there were some big-time opportunities there and third downs are hard downs and so for us to come away with some really successful plays on that.”
+I thought there were some big-time opportunities there.”

 Agreed.
 There will be more challenging days ahead for No. 6, but the first step was proving the road was there at all.
 Shough certainly did that.
 Now we go along for the ride.